mhmdbaashn/BlackFriday-Marekt/README.md

 </div>

 #### BlackFriday Market is an e-commerce platform designed to provide a seamless shopping experience for users during the Black Friday shopping season.
 The website allows users to browse, select, and purchase a wide range of products, benefiting from exclusive Black Friday discounts and offers.
-The platform includes key features like user sign-up, login, product categorization, and a smooth checkout process.
-Users can create an account to save their details, track orders, and participate in various promotions.
+The platform includes key features like user sign-up, login, Add product, Update and delete your product.

 <br>